DanielHearn/css-loaders/README.md

 ## Loader Code

-The code for the loaders being shown on the example page can be found within src/js/main.js in the 'loaders' array at the top of the file.
+The code for the loaders being shown on the example page can be found within `src/js/main.js` in the `loaders` array at the top of the file.
 With each loader being an individual object in this array with name, colour, html, css, scss keys that contain the loader's information.

 ```javascript
 {